Our team is a multidisciplinary UK national alliance of doctors who are collaborating with researchers in America and Europe.

 Dr Ruth Casey MB BCH BAO, FRCPI

-Dr Ruth Casey is currently in the final stages of her PhD and is due to take up a consultant post in Endocrinology in Cambridge University NHS Foundation Trust in September 2018.
+Dr Casey is a consultant post in Endocrinology at Cambridge University NHS Foundation Trust.
 Dr Casey has a specialist clinical interest in hereditary endocrine neoplasia and endocrine cancer.
 Her research has focused mainly on the role of succinate dehydrogenase gene mutations in tumorigenesis and has a strong translational focus.
-Her interest in succinate dehydrogenase deficient tumours has led to her collaboration with PAWS GIST.
+Her interest in succinate dehydrogenase deficient tumours has led to her collaboration with PAWS-GIST.

 Supporting / Associate Bodies & Individuals